 Every employee has the right to request copies of any personnel records related to the employment.
 A Santa Ana Workers’ Compensation Attorney may be able to review these records, which may include W-2 forms, I-9 forms, waivers of any kind, arbitration agreements, performance evaluations, warnings, documents reflecting corrective action and/or discipline, grievances, job assignments and/or job descriptions related to employment.
 After a careful evaluation of the facts, the attorney may be able to determine whether the employee’s rights have been violated.
 Depending on the specifics, the attorney may also be able to help the employee take the appropriate legal action.Contact a Wage and Hour Rights Attorney in Santa Ana

 If you think that your wage and hour rights have been violated in Santa Ana, you need a qualified attorney who understands these cases and who may be able to maximize chances of recovering compensation from an employer.
-To consult an experienced workers’ compensation attorney in Santa Ana who understands wage and hour rights, please contact the Law Office of Joseph E. Richards today.
+To consult an experienced workers’ compensation attorney in Santa Ana who understands wage and hour rights, please contact Law Office of Joseph Richards, P.C. today.